Accreditation Policies For Non-Transplant Anatomical Donation Organizations

 iii.
 Indicate that accreditation be denied or withdrawn.
 At the discretion of the Accreditation Committee, a waiting period of up to one year may be required before re-application.
 The applicant is responsible for all direct expenses related to the Level B on-site re-inspection, including but not limited to the inspector(s)’ travel.

 g.
 If additional information is requested and it is not forthcoming in a timely manner or is not satisfactory, the Committee may determine that a Level B re-inspection be performed or may determine that accreditation should be denied or withdrawn.
 At the discretion of the Committee, a waiting period of up to one year may be required before re-application.
 The applicant is responsible for all direct expenses related to the Level B on-site re-inspection, including but not limited to the inspector(s)’ travel.

 3. Level B—Requires Corrective Action(s) and On-Site Re-Inspection as Condition to Accreditation:

 a.
-Following an on-site inspection and an inspector’s report that indicates noncompliance with accreditation requirements, the Committee will request corrective action(s) and an additional on-site inspection to determine compliance with AATB Standards
+Following an on-site inspection and an inspector’s report that indicates noncompliance with accreditation requirements, the Committee will request corrective action(s) and an additional on-site inspection to determine compliance with AATB Standards and accreditation requirements.

 b.
 The Committee will notify the NADO of its recommendation for a Level B re-inspection and will forward to the applicant written nonconformities and/or observations for actions that must be completed within 90 days before the Level B on-site re-inspection will be scheduled.
 (At the discretion of the Accreditation Committee this time period of 90 days may be changed.)

 c.
-Upon receipt by the Director of Accreditation, the applicant’s response will be examined for completeness and compliance with the AATB Standards
+Upon receipt by the Director of Accreditation, the applicant’s response will be examined for completeness and compliance with the AATB Standards and Accreditation Policies.

 i.
 If additional information is required, the Director of Accreditation will request the information;